Pedro-Gomes-95/data-engineer-challenge/README.md

 This repository contains code to fetch weather data for one or more predefined cities using the [Open Weather API](https://openweathermap.org/) link.
 Details about the API can be found [here](https://openweathermap.org/current#name).
 A full description of the project is provided in the next sections.

 ⚠️ **IMPORTANT**: Accessing the API requires an API key.
 To obtain one, create an account on the Open Weather website.
 After registering, your API key will be available in your account dashboard under the “API key” tab.
-This key must be added to a `.env` file as described later in this README.
+This key must be added to the `.env` file, as described later in this README.

-Once the pipeline has been executed, the following outputs will be available:
+Once the pipeline has been executed, the following files will be available:

-* Weather data information:
+* Weather data information (`data/processed/weather_data_processed.parquet`):

     | Field Name              | Description                                                       |
     |-------------------------|-------------------------------------------------------------------|